tuchang/dailycheck/README.rst

 DailyCheck
 =================

-This is a terminal tool for daily checklist.
+This is a terminal tool for a daily checklist.

 =================
  Running demoapp